karoliinaparnanen/BachelorsThesis/README.md

 ## 1. Hyperhyperhyper

 ### Confessions of a Hyperconnected Cognitariat
-Eagerly agreeing to the terms and conditions,
+Eagerly agreeing to the terms and conditions,<br>
-I sell my self-sufficiency to satisfy my need for simplicity.
+I sell my self-sufficiency to satisfy my need for simplicity.<br>
-Oh, the soothing soundtracks of Netflix series, the swipes of fingers on slick screens, user-specific search suggestions And chimes of social acceptance vibrating in pockets throughout society.
+Oh, the soothing soundtracks of Netflix series, <br>
+the swipes of fingers on slick screens, user-specific search suggestions <br>
+And chimes of social acceptance vibrating in pockets throughout society. <br>
-“Ask me anything,” Siri reassures if I’m ever in doubt.
+“Ask me anything,” Siri reassures if I’m ever in doubt. <br>
-How comfortable to let go of all that tedious thinking, searching and decision-making!
+How comfortable to let go of all that tedious thinking, searching and decision-making!<br>
-Ignorance truly is bliss.
+Ignorance truly is bliss. <br>
-Could you please turn the music louder?
+Could you please turn the music louder? <br>
-My thoughts are distracting me!
+My thoughts are distracting me!<br>

-Bluetooth blending into the air I breathe, digital footprints leaving invisible traces of me and behind the scenes, trillions are made by tracking our screens.
+Bluetooth blending into the air I breathe, <br>
+digital footprints leaving invisible traces of me <br>
+and behind the scenes, trillions are made by tracking our screens. <br>
-Socially acceptable lifestyle choices, personally tailored shopping experiences, news feeds and partner candidates.
+Socially acceptable lifestyle choices, <br>
+personally tailored shopping experiences, news feeds and partner candidates. <br>
-Maybe my profile performs better if I get a nose job?
+Maybe my profile performs better if I get a nose job? <br>
-Hyperalert for incoming notifications, hyperaware of my online persona, hypersensitive to social approval.
+Hyperalert for incoming notifications, <br>
+hyperaware of my online persona, <br>
+hypersensitive to social approval. <br>
-Or maybe I’m the just the only one being hyperemotional about it?
+Or maybe I’m the just the only one being hyperemotional about it?<br>
-I now understand forgetting is forgiving for the mind, but hypermnesia is just an inevitable late-stage symptom of social media consumption.
+I now understand forgetting is forgiving for the mind, <br>
+but hypermnesia is just an inevitable late-stage symptom <br>
+of social media consumption.<br>

-I feel powerless under the power of persuasion, populism and post-truth politics.
+I feel powerless under the power of persuasion, populism and post-truth politics. <br>
-Powerless under high-frequency trading, low-frequency brainwaves, short attention-spans, action films, adrenaline, slot machines, data brokers and dopamine.
+Powerless under high-frequency trading, low-frequency brainwaves, <br>
+short attention-spans, <br>
+action films, adrenaline, slot machines, <br>
+data brokers and dopamine.<br>
-Moodle, Google, Gmail, Drive
+Moodle, Google, Gmail, Drive<br>
-Whatsapp, Snapchat, WeChat, Spotify,
+Whatsapp, Snapchat, WeChat, Spotify, <br>
-Pinterest, Soundcloud, Facebook, Instagram,
+Pinterest, Soundcloud, Facebook, Instagram, <br>
-YouTube, Twitter, TikTok, Tumblr, Telegram, iTunes and Teams, Super Bowls, hyperboles, sugar free sodas, SSRIs and a stock market crash.
+YouTube, Twitter, TikTok, Tumblr, Telegram, iTunes and Teams,<br>
+Super Bowls, hyperboles, sugar free sodas, SSRIs and a stock market crash. <br>
 Ha!
 Who cares?
-Let them eat cake!
+Let them eat cake! <br>
-But next time, be sure to make it bigger, better and bolder.
+But next time, be sure to make it bigger, better and bolder. <br>
-Besides, Thatcher said there is no alternative.
+Besides, Thatcher said there is no alternative. <br>
-A new iOS update is now available.
+A new iOS update is now available.<br>

-And always hail to freedom —
+And always hail to freedom — <br>
-freedom of expression within community guidelines, freedom of choice, free global shipping, free WiFi and the free market!
+freedom of expression within community guidelines, <br>
+freedom of choice, <br>
+free global shipping, free WiFi and the free market! <br>
-Hail to the biopower of neuromarketing and microtargeting of exciting lifestyle choices.
+Hail to the biopower of neuromarketing <br>
+and microtargeting of exciting lifestyle choices.<br>
-Private hopes and dreams sold with a bargain today only!
+Private hopes and dreams sold with a bargain today only! <br>
-On Black Fridays we march to hypermarkets in search of meaning.
+On Black Fridays we march to hypermarkets in search of meaning. <br>
-Maybe a new Vitamix Pro 750 smoothie blender will make me feel better about myself?
+Maybe a new Vitamix Pro 750 smoothie blender will make me feel better about myself? <br>
-Anyway, I heard they sell refurbished Apples here.
+Anyway, I heard they sell refurbished Apples here. <br>
-I feel like snacking — maybe that’s something I can eat?
+I feel like snacking — maybe that’s something I can eat? <br>
-And five t-shirts for the price of one!
+And five t-shirts for the price of one! <br>
-I wonder how they got so cheap?
+I wonder how they got so cheap?<br>

-Stiff young bodies working with flexible hours on underpaid overtime.
+Stiff young bodies working with flexible hours on underpaid overtime. <br>
-Hyperefficient workers secretly hyperventilating on unpaid coffee breaks.
+Hyperefficient workers secretly hyperventilating on unpaid coffee breaks. <br>
-After all, someone must pay the price for all this productivity.
+After all, someone must pay the price for all this productivity. <br>
-Weary eyes glued to the screen,
+Weary eyes glued to the screen, <br>
-I hit the refresh button in hope of refreshment.
+I hit the refresh button in hope of refreshment. <br>
-Stress sweat drips through my “Made in Bangladesh” polyester sleeves, my hand shakes when shaking hands on the interview.
+Stress sweat drips through my “Made in Bangladesh” polyester sleeves, <br>
-Maybe I drank too much coffee?
+my hand shakes when shaking hands on the interview.<br> Maybe I drank too much coffee? <br>
-I hope my seriously ironic sneakers show off my sophisticated knowledge of subculture.
+I hope my seriously ironic sneakers show off my sophisticated knowledge of subculture. <br>
-In the end, I was lucky to sign a project-based temporary contract.
+In the end, I was lucky to sign a project-based temporary contract. <br>
-Bits and bytes race through my mind as I connect to the network to Google my future colleagues.
+Bits and bytes race through my mind as I connect to the network to Google my future colleagues. <br>
-Ten layers deep into random people’s profiles I hear the elevator beep.
+Ten layers deep into random people’s profiles I hear the elevator beep. <br>
 Whose domain is this?
-Where was I going?
+Where was I going? <br>
-How long have I been here?
+How long have I been here?<br>

 ### Affects of a Hyperconnected Lifestyle on an Individual